Skysro/SilentEchoes/README.md

     NEXT_PUBLIC_FIREBASE_APPID=
     NEXT_PUBLIC_FIREBASE_MEASUREMENTID=

- - Create accounts at MongoDB, Resend and Firebase to setup the keys. `NEXTAUTH_SECRET` can be any secret or randomly generated key.
+ - Create accounts at MongoDB, Resend and Firebase to setup the keys. `NEXTAUTH_SECRET` can be randomly generated key.

 ## Running the Application